bonitasoft/bonita-continuous-delivery-doc/md/index.md

 The Bonita Continuous Delivery (BCD) add-on provides a solution to use _Continuous Delivery_ practice for your Bonita Living Application development and deployment.

+The BCD add-on is powered by [Docker containerization solution](https://www.docker.com/) and [Ansible automation framework](https://www.ansible.com/).
 It is composed of two parts:

-*   First, a solution for **provisioning** of a Bonita stack on cloud or on-premises hosts
+*   First, a solution for **Provisioning** of a Bonita stack on cloud or on-premises hosts.
-*   Second, a framework for **continuous delivery** of Living Applications
+    BCD lets you deploy Bonita on existing servers using [Docker](https://www.docker.com/what-container) containers.
+Furthermore, when used with [Amazon Web Services (AWS) cloud platform](https://aws.amazon.com/), BCD enables you to create and delete [AWS EC2 instances](https://aws.amazon.com/ec2/) automatically.

-The BCD add-on is compatible with [Amazon AWS cloud platform](https://aws.amazon.com/), on premises servers and local virtual machines via [Vagrant](https://www.vagrantup.com/).
+*   Second, a framework for **Continuous Delivery** of Living Applications.
-It is powered by [Docker containerization solution](https://www.docker.com/) and [Ansible automation framework](https://www.ansible.com/).
+    BCD lets you build a Living Application repository and deploy the generated artifacts from the command line.

 ::: warning
 It is highly recommended to have a clear understanding of [Docker essential concepts](https://docs.docker.com/engine/docker-overview/) prior to reading this documentation.